Find out about surgery to have a new breast shape made using your own body tissue after mastectomy.

 These operations are more difficult than taking tissue from the back or abdomen and more likely to have complications.
 So this type of reconstruction is not commonly used and is generally for women who can't have other types.
 Your surgeon might offer it if you are too slim to take tissue from the abdomen or if you have scarring from previous surgery in the abdomen or back.

-Only a few surgeons in the UK can do this surgery and you may need to travel to a specialist hospital.
+Only a few surgeons in the UK can do this surgery and you might need to travel to a specialist hospital.

 Taking fat, skin and muscle from the thigh (TMG or TUG)

-Your surgeon may use microsurgery to move fat, skin and muscle from the upper part of the thigh.
+Your surgeon might use microsurgery to move fat, skin and muscle from the upper part of the thigh.

 Taking tissue from the inner part of the thigh is a transverse upper gracilis flap (TUG).